sbarabe/SBK_PCBs/README.md

 If you can't find the version or configuration you're looking for, please reach out directly:
 📧 **smartbuildskits@gmail.com**

-> ⚠️ We’re gradually expanding availability on Tindie and other platforms — stay tuned!
+> ⚠️ We’re gradually expanding availability on Tindie — stay tuned!

 ---